alfmel/fnc-1/README.md

 This is my version of the FNC-1 training corpus.
 It simply splits the `train_bodies.csv` file into individual files named by the `Body ID`.
 I figure others may find this useful, so I decided to contribute.

+The split article bodies showed there are only 1,683 unique article bodies.
+The `article_frequencies.py` script iterates through the `train_stances` file, extracts the unique Body IDs and returns the use frequency of each article body.
+This helped me verify the integrity of the corpus.

 ## Stance Detection dataset for FNC-1

 For details of the task, see [FakeNewsChallenge.org](http://fakenewschallenge.org)